Battlepillars/Wro/README.md

 ### <ins>**Second and third round**</ins>

-On the second and third round, we **do not scan for obstacles anymore**.
+In the second and third rounds, we **no longer scan for obstacles**.
 The positions are remembered from the first round, and waypoints are generated to navigate around all obstacles.

 ### <ins>**Parking**</ins>